Prometheus-X-association/dataspace-connector/docs/CORS.md

 GET /private/pdi/:userId/privacy-notices/:privacyNoticeId
 ```

-To allow the use of this routes you need the following prerequisites :
-- adding your origin and the JWT in the header
+To allow the use of these routes, it is important to add the origin and JWT token in the headers of the requests to ensure that the CORS configuration is properly picked up and verified by the connector.

 ```json
 {